 Fostering collaboration between the Community Economic Development Clinic students and Law for Black Lives (L4BL), the legal arm of Movement for Black Lives, and other partner organizations, like National Black Food and Justice Alliance (NBFJA).

 Promoting collaboration between Entrepreneurial Law Clinic students and Start Small Think Big, which helps under-resourced entrepreneurs build wealth by creating successful businesses in underserved communities.
-The Entrepreneurial Law Clinic helps many entrepreneurs of color navigate challenging legal issues, get access to capital, and address COVID-19 issues.
+The Entrepreneurial Law Clinic helps many entrepreneurs of color to navigate challenging legal issues and get access to capital.